 3. Protect yourself and your pup from the strong sun rays

 I’ve been using a Ruffwear Swamp Cooler vest for Xena for two years.
 It’s now showing a little bit of wear and tear but still in good condition.
 I machine-wash it in the gentle cycle and it’s ready for the next adventure.
-We use this vest all year around because Xena doesn’t handle heat very well.
+We use this vest all year round because Xena doesn’t handle heat very well.
 I put the vest on her on a sunny day before she gets hot.
 It keeps her from overheating quickly.
-Click here for my detail product review from last year.
+Click here for my product review from last year.

 A bandana comes in very handy on a trail.
 I have a regular bandana.
 Nothing special about it.
 Xena wears it around her neck while hiking.
-When her panting gets little heavier, I wet it with cool water which I carry in my Hydro Flask and tie it loosely around her neck.
+When her panting gets a little heavier, I wet it with cool water which I carry in my thermos and tie it loosely around her neck.
 When we take a break, I wet it and cover her head and neck with it to help her cool down faster.
 She likes it.

-4. Hydration..
-Hydration..
-Hydration
+4. Hydration, Hydration, Hydration

 I can’t emphasize this enough.
 When we are walking back to the car, I often see people just starting the hike with their dogs and carrying only a small bottle of water.
 That’s barely enough for the human!
 Hydration is important all the time, not just summer.
-For your body to operate in its optimal level, your body needs hydration.
+For your body to operate at its optimal level, your body needs hydration.

 5. Pay close attention

 Like how we have good days and not so good days?
 Dogs have the same kind of thing.
-Usually, Xena is in a good condition and ready to explore when we get to the trail but occasionally she just seems sluggish for no good reason.
+Usually, Xena is in good condition and ready to explore when we get to the trail but occasionally she just seems sluggish for no good reason.
 On those not so perfect days, I don’t push her.
 We take more breaks and go as far as she seems to be up for it.
-Luckily (or not) she is not an over-pleaser and she lets me know when she is not feeling up for it.
+Luckily (or not) she is not an over-pleaser and she lets me know when she is not feeling up to it.
 The girl has a pup attitude.
 I love her for it though.
 She knows how to speak her mind!